bobb34/QST/README.md

 QST allows you to view/mark users quizzes and tests and examine detailed statistics for each quiz/survey/test and question(s) in it.
 Real time results analysis.

+Share your questions with other QST users or your Question Bank Administrator.

 GradeBook is also included, so you may also create marks for other assignments and add weights to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.

 QST is written as an Apache perl handler ensuring a high user volume.